rixx/books.rixx.de/data/reviews/dorothy-l-sayers/murder-must-advertise/index.md

   rating: 4
 ---

 Murder Must Advertise is such a fun book.
 Witty, word-play-y, though it works best if you're already familiar with Lord Peter.
 Great characterisations, and not even that bad of a plot (always the weak point with Sayers).
 The characters were life-like and good and touching in unexpected places.
 Keen eye for British class and culture.
 Loved the banter, missed the Bunter.
 I'm very happy my re-read arrived here, because Murder Must Advertise and the next book, Nine Tailors, seem to me the best of Sayers' work.

+*Edit:* This review was written before I had read [Gaudy Night](/dorothy-l-sayers/gaudy-night), which I now consider her best work.